 First, let’s answer the question, “why is it so important?”

-If you had a previous relationship or conversation with a prospect, your name in the email is probably adequate, and the subject line is not as critical.
-You’ve already established a connection with the prospect, and your name alone will usually trigger the prospect to open your email.
-However, for argument sake, let’s assume that the prospect is new and they don’t have an existing relationship with you.
+If you had a previous relationship or conversation with a lead, your name in the email is probably adequate, and the subject line is not as critical.
+You’ve already established a connection with the lead, and your name alone will usually trigger the lead to open your email.
+However, for argument sake, let’s assume that the lead is new and they don’t have an existing relationship with you.
 This is often the case with many of your Agent Legend campaigns.
-In this instance, the prospect may not know you personally, or they may not remember your name.
+In this instance, the lead may not know you personally, or they may not remember your name.
 What will get them to open your email?
 Indisputably, email marketing professionals agree the subject line and preheader text are the most important things to get your email noticed when no relationship has been established.

 Ok, so what makes a great email subject?